ikepgh/yMarketQuote/trunk/readme.txt

 Take a look at 'libcurl-build-options.txt' to get an idea of what not to include to get the program size down from 4.3MBs to only about 300k...

-Project is available on SourceForge...
+Project is available on SourceForge:

 https://sourceforge.net/projects/ymarketquote/